Running Tally and Needs List

 The county year list record?
 220. So, two higher-coded birds each month could put me over that tally.
 And in a county where there are so many higher-coded birds, I think this becomes interesting!

-Code 4 birds
+Code 4 birds (1 of 52 birds)

 These are birds that are not seen annually, but that have a pattern of occurrence - 5+ observations over the years.